 The subscriber is set when first creating the insurance plan.
 To change the subscriber, click Change.

-- Subscriber ID: Required and cannot be blank.
-The SSN entered on the Edit Patient Information Window - Other Tab is automatically used as the ID, but it can be manually changed.
+Subscriber ID: Required and cannot be blank.
+The SSN entered on the Edit Patient Information: Other Tab is automatically used as the ID, but it can be manually changed.
 If the patient has Medicaid, use the Medicaid ID number, then also fill in the Medicaid ID on the Edit Patient Information window.

-- Effective Dates: Optional and informational only.
-The end date does not terminate the plan; you must Drop a plan to not use it.
+Effective Dates: Only used when adding a waiting period to benefits, otherwise this is mostly informational.
+The end date does not terminate the plan; you must drop a plan to not use it.
 Set benefit renewal dates (calendar year or service year) in the Benefit Information section.

-Benefit information can only be edited by users with the Insurance Plan Edit Permission.
+Benefit information can only be edited by users with the Insurance Plan Edit security permission.

-- Request Electronic Benefits: If you have set up Electronic Benefits with a clearinghouse and a Subscriber ID is entered, click Request to request benefit information or History to view a history of requests.
+Request Electronic Benefits: If you have set up Electronic Eligibility and Benefits with a clearinghouse and a Subscriber ID is entered, click Request to request benefit information or History to view a history of requests.

-- Benefits Last Verified: Indicates the date that insurance benefits were last marked 'verified' (manually or using the Insurance Plan Verification List).
+Benefits Last Verified: Indicates the date that insurance benefits were last marked verified (manually or using the Insurance Verification List).
 Click Now to insert today's date.